MatthewJJJ/mystore-backend-api-ud-fsndJSnd-p2/README.md

 ### Testing the Code with Scripts

 -   Run `npm run test` to run the testing suite
--   These tests are dependant on having the test data provisioned from migration for test database so be sure to run the migration or tests will fail
 -   Note: Make sure regular server is stopped as test server will attempt to run on same port